 In Buddhism, the tradition of the Rain's Retreat (Vassa or Ango) goes back to the time of the Buddha.
 Traditionally beginning the first day of the waning moon of the eighth lunar month (June/July), it lasted about three months, the period of time that the monsoon season in India made travel difficult.
 During that time the monks, who generally were homeless wanderers, would gather in one place to hear the Buddha's teachings and engage in intensive meditation practice.

-To this day, this extended period of intensive practice is widespread in Theravadan Buddhism, and is observed in various forms in Tibetan Buddhism and some traditions of Zen as well.
+To this day, this period of intensive practice is widespread in Theravadan Buddhism, and is observed in various forms in Tibetan Buddhism and in Zen as well.
 Here in the US, where hot summer weather is more problematic than monsoons, it often seems to have evolved into periods of intensive practice that occur in the Fall and/or the Spring.
-(I participated in Fall and Spring Ango while in residence at Zen Mountain Monastery years ago.)

 At Insight Meditation Society in Barre, MA, the Rain's Retreat has become the 3 Month Course, a meditation intensive that begins in September each year.
 One year, I joined that retreat for the entire month of October.

-At IMS, this commitment meant existing in silence for that 30 days, and meditating in one form or the other (including meals and a period of work practice) from 5:30 am until 10:00 pm each day.
-Except for listening to an evening dharma talk, sometimes receiving a few words of instruction during a period of work, and engaging in a brief interview with a teacher every few days, the entire world was wordless.
+At Insight Meditation Society, this commitment meant existing in silence for that 30 days, and meditating in one form or the other from 5:30 am until 10:00 pm each day.
+Except for listening to an evening dharma talk, sometimes receiving a few words of instruction during a period of work practice, and engaging in a brief interview with a teacher every few days, the entire world was wordless.
 Even engaging in reading was highly discouraged.
-An inveterate bookworm, this made me squirm, but I put the books away for the month.
-It proved to be a powerful support for dissipating the momentum of habitual thought.
+An inveterate bookworm, this made me squirm, but proved to be a powerful support for dissipating the momentum of habitual thought.

 To Every Thing There is a Season